-The Company will pay for the upfront cost of the EVSE equipment, installation, and any required utility distribution upgrade.
+The Company will provide a rebate that will partially or fully cover the cost of the EVSE equipment (and installation in the case of Residential Single Family Homes).
+Utility distribution upgrades will be paid for by Avista.
+For Workplace/Fleet/MuD L2, Public L2 and Public DC Fast Charging, The Company will pay for EVSE installation and site property & premises wiring.
 These costs are the basis for the estimated Capital and costs further described below.
-In addition, the Company will provide a reimbursement for the site property premises wiring for Level 2 EVSE up to $ for residential installations and $0 per port connection for all other installations as proposed in the pilot program. he premises wiring reimbursement costs are included in the Operation and Maintenance costs described below.
+Rebate amounts for Level 2 EVSE up to $500 for residential installations and $750 per port connection for all other installations as proposed in the pilot program will be provided.

 If the Company reaches its targeted installation rates during the two-year pilot program, the estimated Capital and Operation and Maintenance costs are as follows: